DNepovim/odyssea/wp-content/plugins/ml-slider/readme.txt

 More information:

-The fix will prevent some servers (configured with 'display_errors' set to 'on') from disclosing the full path to certain files within Meta Slider.
+The fix will prevent some servers (configured with 'display_errors' set to 'on') from disclosing the full path to certain files within MetaSlider.

 http://codex.wordpress.org/Security_FAQ#Why_are_there_path_disclosures_when_directly_loading_certain_files.3F

 = 3.3.1 [23/03/15] =

-* Fix: Remove 'create video playlist' option from Media Library (on Meta Slider page only)
+* Fix: Remove 'create video playlist' option from Media Library (on MetaSlider page only)
 * Fix: Support for Enhanced Media Library plugin
 * Fix: Return public slide when DOING_AJAX
 * Improvement: Use admin actions to save slideshow settings